Josh Widdicombe: Personal life

 Before becoming a comedian, Widdicombe worked as a sports journalist, writing for The Guardian.
 He supports Plymouth Argyle.
 He is a vegetarian.
-He is married to Rose Hanson, a television producer, with whom he has a daughter, Pearl, born in October 2017, and a son, Cassius, born in May 2021.
+He is married to Rose Hanson, a television producer, with whom he has a daughter, born in October 2017, and a son, born in May 2021.
 The couple lived for a considerable amount of time in Shoreditch, before moving to a "sleepier" area of east London to raise their children.

 His claim of descent from Sabine Baring-Gould was confirmed by a 2021 episode of the genealogical television series Who Do You Think You Are?
 The programme traced his ancestry further back via the Baring family to the Knollys family, a noble family during the Tudor era; Lettice Knollys is a direct-line ancestor of Widdicombe's, and as such he is related to Queen Elizabeth I through her aunt, Mary Boleyn.
-His 10×-great-grandfather, Henry Rich, 1st Earl of Holland was a close friend of King Charles I, for whom he was Groom of the Stool.
+His 10×-great-grandfather, Henry Rich, 1st Earl of Holland, was a close friend of King Charles I, for whom he was Groom of the Stool.
 Through Mary, Widdicombe is a direct descendant of King Edward I.

 He has purchased a second home in Mullion, Cornwall, previously owned by Barrie Cook, now extensively renovated.

+His brother Henry Widdicombe is the founder of the Welsh comedy production company Little Wander and the Machynlleth Comedy Festival.

+In 2022 Widdicombe suffered from burnout, panic attacks and insomnia.
+He did not want to take antidepressants and so used talking therapy and meditation to "readjust that feeling of inadequacy and reorganise his priorities."